Learn all about the six-week sleep regression, six week growth spurt, and how to help your newborn baby sleep.

-But to complicate things further, newborns go through a major growth spurt around 6 weeks old, too!
+But to complicate things further, newborns also go through a major growth spurt around 6 weeks old, too!

 Why Is My Baby So Fussy at 6 Weeks?

-Many pediatric experts will tell you that that newborns go through a period of transition from their very sleepy early days to a more alert and awake existence.
+Newborns go through a period of transition from their very early sleepy days to a more alert and awake existence.